With his filmography from 1939 to 1976, John Wayne evolved from actor into icon.

 The Cowboys (1972)

 Desperate times call for desperate measures.
-When cash-strapped cattle rancher Wil Andersen (John Wayne) can’t afford grown-up cowhands, he hires some teenage greenhorns to drive his herd to market.
-And when Andersen is killed by a psycho varmint (Bruce Dern), the boys must become gunmen to avenge his death.
+When cattle rancher Wil Andersen (John Wayne) finds his ranch hands have galloped off to the gold fields, he hires some school-age greenhorns to drive his herd to market.
+But when Andersen is killed by a vicious rustler (Bruce Dern), the boys must become gunmen to avenge his death.
 Director Mark Rydell, no fan of The Duke’s politics, admits that he originally didn’t want Wayne for this cult-fave Western.
 “So I surrounded him with a lot of hippie, pot-smoking crew members,” Rydell recalls.
 “I didn’t want him to be comfortable.
 But you know what?
 He was a gentleman, he was friendly.
 He was great with the kids, who were always around him.
 They would climb on him like a monkey bar on a playground.
 He always had time for everybody.
 And he taught me a lesson, an important lesson, in my life: not to judge too quickly.”

 The Shootist (1976)